Skip to content

 Unpacking objects: 100% (8/8), done.

-The git submodule add command uses a URL parameter to point to a git repository.
+The git submodule add command takes a URL pointing to a Git repository.
 Git immediately clones the textexample submodule.
 Check the state of the repository by running the git status command:

 git status